ThamilezaiAnanthakumar/Vein-Detection-Using-IR/README.md

+---

+# Vein Detection System

+Enhancing vein detection for healthcare professionals with an efficient and accessible device.

+---

+## 📂 Repository Overview

 This repository contains all the resources and files related to our vein detection system project.
-The system is designed to enhance the ease of vein detection, improving efficiency for healthcare professionals and nurses during procedures like blood draws and cannulation.

-Included Files:
+### **Included Files**
-Code Files: Arduino code for controlling the TFT display.
+- **Code Files**: Arduino code for controlling the TFT display.
-PCB Files: Schematic and PCB layout design files, detailing the hardware setup and connections.
+- **PCB Files**: Schematic and PCB layout designs detailing hardware connections.
-Enclosure Files: 3D model and design files for the physical enclosure of the device.
+- **Enclosure Files**: 3D models and designs for the physical enclosure.
-Final Report: Comprehensive documentation covering:
+- **Final Report**: Comprehensive documentation including:
-Project objectives and design diagrams.
+  - Project objectives and design diagrams.
-Simulation and testing methodologies.
+  - Simulation and testing methodologies.
-Results and resource optimization strategies.
+  - Results and resource optimization strategies.
-Contributions of team members.
-Instructions for practical operation.
+  - Team contributions.
+  - Practical operation instructions.

+---

-How It Works
+## 🛠️ How It Works

-The system uses an ESP32-CAM module to capture real-time images, which are streamed wirelessly to a browser via Wi-Fi.
-This enables users to detect veins with ease.
-The project employs the built-in ESP32 camera web server code for live streaming and incorporates a circular LED array to enhance visibility.
+- The system uses an **ESP32-CAM module** to capture real-time images.
+- Images are streamed wirelessly to a browser via Wi-Fi.
+- A **circular LED array** enhances visibility for detecting veins.
+- The built-in **ESP32 camera web server** enables live streaming.

+---

-Why We Chose the ESP32-CAM
+## 💡 Why We Chose the ESP32-CAM

-For our second-semester project, we used the ESP32-CAM module due to restrictions that required us to design a custom PCB and handle soldering.
-While this approach allowed us to meet the project requirements, it came with a tradeoff: the image quality of the ESP32-CAM is relatively low.
+For this project, we opted for the **ESP32-CAM module** due to second-semester restrictions requiring:
+- Custom PCB design.
+- Soldering for the hardware setup.

+This approach fulfilled the requirements but resulted in lower image quality, a limitation we plan to address in future iterations.

+---

-Future Improvements
+## 🚀 Future Improvements

-To enhance the system, we propose replacing the ESP32-CAM with a Raspberry Pi and a NoIR Raspberry Pi Camera.
-This combination would provide higher image quality, enabling better vein detection.
-By applying advanced image processing techniques such as edge detection, veins can be made more visible and clearly outlined, significantly improving the system's effectiveness.
+To improve the system, we propose:
+1. **Using a Raspberry Pi and NoIR Camera** for better image quality.
+2. **Applying Edge Detection Techniques** to clearly outline veins.

+These enhancements would significantly improve the clarity and usability of the system.

+---

-Key Components
+## 🔑 Key Components

-ESP32-CAM Module: Captures and streams real-time images.
+- **ESP32-CAM Module**: Captures and streams real-time images.
-Circular LED Array: Enhances vein visibility in captured images.
+- **Circular LED Array**: Improves vein visibility.
-ESP32 Camera Web Server: Provides a wireless interface for live streaming.
+- **ESP32 Camera Web Server**: Provides a wireless interface for live streaming.

+---

-Purpose
+## 🎯 Project Purpose

-This project aims to assist healthcare professionals by making vein detection more efficient and accessible, ultimately improving patient care.
+This project is designed to assist healthcare professionals by:
+- Making vein detection more efficient.
+- Enhancing the accuracy of procedures like blood draws and cannulation.

+---